jbcodeforce/ML-studies/docs/genAI/index.md

 ### Model fine-tuning

 The [Huggingface LLM leader board](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) is a good source of information for model quality assessments relative to certain use cases.

+See this detailed article on [developing a LLM](https://medium.com/towards-artificial-intelligence/build-your-own-large-language-model-llm-from-scratch-using-pytorch-9e9945c24858) and this one on [fine tuning](https://medium.com/@tuanatran/fine-tuning-large-language-model-with-hugging-face-pytorch-adce80dce2ad)

 ## Use cases